 continue to verify the Pass Type ID information.
 If this is correct, press

 Every year, you will need to have a new certificate that authenticates your passes and is used to talk to Apple's push notification servers for updates.

 Go to the certificates section of the development portal and click the

-+ button to create a new certificate (certificates cannot be renewed, so new ones must be created to replace the old ones).
++ button to create a new certificate (or press Edit and the Create Certificate after selecting an existing PassTypeId.
+Certificates cannot be renewed, so new ones must be created to replace the old ones.)